Technology-assisted voting (telephone voting) – privacy collection notice

 Registration process for telephone voting

-The elector will be asked whether they would like to provide a mobile number or email address so the NSW Electoral Commission can:
+The elector will be asked whether they would like to provide a mobile number or email address (there is no requirement to provide both) so the NSW Electoral Commission can:

 Telephone voting process